Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global pharmaceuticals market is estimated to be worth over $1.4 trillion.
-Sanofi ADR is positioned to address a substantial portion of this market through its diverse product offerings, especially in specialty care and vaccines.
+The global pharmaceutical market is estimated to be around $1.4 trillion and is expected to grow in the coming years.
+Sanofi ADR is positioned to capture a significant share of this market through its diverse product portfolio and strong market presence.

 Upturn SWOT Analysis